 If you are constantly bending the rules or ALLOWING parents to disregard your policies, it can become a habit.
 For you and your clients.

-Maybe think about making a temporary exception, as a reduced rate but only for a short period of time.
+Maybe think about making a temporary exception, such as a reduced rate but only for a short period of time.
 People do have hardships from time to time, but rarely does that continue indefinitely.

 - Things I Added to My Contract